 Construction work is essential in our society, important to our economy, and often dangerous for construction workers.
 A March 2018 report issued by the Massachusetts Department of Public Health Occupational Health Surveillance Program indicated from 2012-2016, more Massachusetts construction workers were killed due to on-the-job accidents than workers in any other industry.

 Many other construction professionals survived work-related accidents but were left with serious injuries.
+It is critical to contact a construction accident injury lawyer to protect your rights in Massachusetts.

 Common Construction Accidents and Injuries